srhsbrina97/New/docs/index.md

 We learn that the mass of each point mass $m_a$ equals to one twelfth of the mass of a planar triangle, while the rest belongs to the mass concentrated at the center of the point masses.

-Using the equation from (1.1) will result in
+Using equation (1.1) will result in

 $$
   \begin{aligned}